 While sitting in a chair, cross your affected ankle over your opposite knee.
 Gently lean forward until a stretch is felt along the crossed leg.
 Throughout the stretch, try to keep your back as flat as possible and lean forward from the hips.
 Hold this stretch for 15-30 seconds, then relax.
 Start with 1 set of 5 repetitions on each side.

-Exercises for Strength
+Exercises for Strength of a Post-stroke Rehabilitation

 A. Upper Body